Close

 3. To identify their vulnerability to drought hazards through an indicator taking into account their evolution during recent climatic episodes.

-The service will provide a global view of catchments and each reservoir will be treated as a station with statistics and indicators available at the click of a button.
-This service will allow the analysis of spatial dependencies of groups of reservoirs and a "macro" analysis of the evolution of individual reservoirs or a sub-catchment.
+👉 The service provides a global view of catchments and each reservoir is treated as a station with statistics and indicators available at the click of a button.
+This service allows the analysis of spatial dependencies of groups of reservoirs and a "macro" analysis of the evolution of individual reservoirs or a sub-catchment.

 References